archway-warp/warp-cli/README.md

 Additionally, while I'm not great at TypeScript, I am also providing a small utility module (`tests/src/utils/localsecret.ts`) for making writing your tests as hastle-free as possible.
 Currently, the utility module contains the following utility functions:

-- `getLocalSecretConnection()` - Returns a connection to the LCD API of a localsecret node
+- `getConstantineConnection()` - Returns a connection to the LCD API of a localsecret node
 - `getGenesisWallets()` - Returns an array of pre-loaded genesis wallets available in LocalSecret (you don't need to remember or look up the mnemonics)
 - `storeAndInitContract()` - A shorthand for uploading your `wasm` contract to the chain and making an instance of it.
 Useful for when you only need one instance of a given contract ever in your tests.
+- `requestFaucetCoinsConstantine` - a quick helper function to get some test tokens on theConstantine-2 network.

 ## Finally, deploying your contracts to the Secret Network